 Living as he does must be nightmarish, especially compared to the vital life he once lived, where his vote and opinion mattered for years to come, instead of being barely acknowledged, and only for elections.

 Regardless of his current circumstances, my father is undaunted by age or illness in his quest to spread conservative ideology.
 He’s a true believer, as are most vocal Republicans, because believing is easier than thinking.
 Being told what is right and wrong, good or bad, is simpler than considering the complexities of our behavior, and our obligations to each other and the world we inhabit.

 My father, sister and brother believe woman should not have the right of choice with their own bodies.

 My family believes gays should not have the legal, nor moral right to marry.
 They think homosexuality is a mental illness.

-My family espouses they believe in “less government”—preaching the Republican’s canonical tagline, but want to restrict women’s choice and limit our resources; control who gets to marry; limit medical treatment to citizens who can afford care; allow corporate, Wall Street, even gun regulations to lie, cheat, steal, and allow the mass murder of our children for money.
+My family espouses he believes in “less government”—preaching the Republican’s canonical tagline, but wants to restrict women’s choice and limit our birth control resources; control who gets to marry; limits medical treatment to citizens who can afford care; allows corporations, like the NRA to lie, cheat, steal, and allow the mass murder of our children, for more and more money.

 Been wondering when it’s time to say good-bye to family, even before they die.
 The little connection I retain with my brother and father seems…over.
 My kids have no relationship with either—their choice to abandon my family, not ours.
 We have virtually no common ground, share little time that isn’t contentious, and only via email or text.
 So, really, what’s the point?
 We clearly don’t serve each other in any way, anymore.
 Harsh?
 You bet.
 Ugly?
 Yeah.
 Profoundly saddened we’ve come to this impasse.
 Hurts.
 A lot, knowing there are people out there who still think like my family does.
 And I’m shamed by them.